Homer M. Garza

 Embed:

-Homer M. Garza shares his thoughts of the Noguen-ri massacre (about 100 miles Southeast of Seoul).
-He speaks about his units’ encounter with the North Koreans during their time near the site of the massacre.
+Homer M. Garza reflects on the Noguen-ri massacre, located about 100 miles southeast of Seoul.
+He discusses his unit's encounters with North Korean forces during their time near the site of the massacre.
+He mentions that his unit was outnumbered by a ratio of 21 to 1.

 Share YouTube: